camillelhenry/Pointnetv2-PFE-2021/README.md

 ## Visualization and results

-Segmentation results on a test point cloud of VIGO Thermique
+Best segmentation results on a test point cloud of VIGO Thermique

 ![vigo_thermique](github1.png)

+Best segmentation results on a test point cloud of VIGO Thermique